Interpreting and Steering State-Space Models via Activation Subspace Bottlenecks: Results

 \subsection{Post-Hoc Steering Performance}

-\cref{fig_steering_comparison} shows that our steering intervention consistently improves performance for Mamba across 6 different diverse benchmarks, with an average improvement of 23.32\% and the biggest improvement (17.5\%) coming on \textit{IFEval}, an instruction-following dataset.
+\cref{fig_steering_comparison} shows that our steering intervention consistently improves performance for Mamba across 6 diverse benchmarks, including long-context evaluation on RULER, with an average improvement of 23.32\% and the biggest improvement (17.5\%) coming on \textit{IFEval}, an instruction-following dataset.
 Interestingly, the same tuned hyperparameters generalized across all tested benchmarks, suggesting that steering improvements are not task-specific.

+Our steering approach generalizes across 7 SSM models, yielding an average improvement of 8.27\% across benchmarks.
+This includes several saturated or no-improvement cases (e.g., DenseMamba on SQuAD and Mamba-2 on TriviaQA as seen in Fig. \ref{fig_steering_comparison}) where further gains are not possible.
+Excluding these cases, performance improves by 23.0\%.